 - It is the student’s responsibility to ensure that all documents are submitted on time.
 Applications submitted after the above-mentioned deadline will only be considered under exceptional circumstances if funds are still available.

 - Award will be used to cover full tuition up to 15 units for undergraduate students and 12 units for graduate students each semester awarded (Fall and Spring only).
-The award is for tuition only and does not cover any fees or expenses which may be required for attendance.
+The award is for tuition only and does not cover any fees or expenses required for attendance.

 - The award is made in the form of tuition waiver.
 No money will be paid to the student.

 - Award amounts may vary depending on the how many units of courses the student registers for.
-Examples of award calculation for each Fall and Spring semester are as follows:
+Examples of award calculations for each Fall and Spring semester are as follows:

 Undergraduate Tuition (calculated based on the tuition rate for 2014-2015)

 Graduate Tuition (calculated based on the tuition rates for 2014-2015)